Ensembl/plant-scripts/pangenes/README.md

 *Figure 2.
 Pipeline flowchart.*

-By defaults it performs the required tasks serially, but it can also run in parallel on a cluster both with options -m cluster (see more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.
+By default it performs the required tasks serially, but it can also run in parallel on a cluster both with options -m cluster (see more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.